onap/integration/docs/docs_CCVPN.rst

 2) SDC-1955.
 Site service Distribution

 To overcome the Service distribution, the SO catalog has to be populated with the model information of the services and resources.
-a) Refering to the Csar that is generated in the SDC designed as per the detailes mentioned in the below link: https://wiki.onap.org/display/DW/CCVPN+Service+Design
+a) Refering to the Csar that is generated in the SDC designed as per the details mentioned in the below link: https://wiki.onap.org/display/DW/CCVPN+Service+Design
 b) Download the Csar from SDC thus generated.
 c) copy the csar to SO sdc controller pod and bpmn pod